Lambing Stays 2027

 What food do I need to bring?

 We provide light refreshments at coffee time, should you wish to join us.
-Please bring your own food and drinks for all meal times to enjoy during your stay.
+Please bring your own food and drinks for all meal times to enjoy at your pod during your stay.

 Terms & Conditions